Portal Reporting

 Display Controls

-Latency views support p50, p75, p95, and p99.
-Bytes, request counts, failure counts, failure rate, and duration can be reviewed alongside latency.
+Latency views support p50, p95, and p99.
+Bytes, request counts, and failure rate can be reviewed alongside latency.
 Users can show or hide series, smooth lines, show or hide points, choose linear or log scale when useful, and switch between chart, table, or chart-plus-table layouts.

-Run Reports can compare the selected run with the previous run or a selected baseline.
+Run Reports opens in scenario mode.
+Users can select one or more scenarios to plot requests, failure rate, p50/p95/p99 latency, or bytes across the selected period.
+If they switch to run mode, the selected run is used as a scenario set so the graph still shows scenario history rather than a run-vs-run comparison.
 Scenario rows open a detail view with synchronized charts for latency, requests, failure rate, and bytes, plus failure and tracking summaries for the selected run.

 Threshold Markers